 Where you might consider it offers “value for money” is the fact that it is cheaper than its ultra premium stablemate, the S24 Ultra.
 You can make a decent saving by opting for the S24+ instead.
 You lose some features, but still get an excellent device.

-Thinking purely about the camera – you get a high resolution main camera which is joined by two well-performing additional units, along with all the same AI features as the S24 Ultra.
+Thinking purely about the camera – you get a high resolution main camera that is joined by two well-performing additional units, along with all the same AI features as the S24 Ultra.

-So, unless you desperately crave the very high resolution sensor of the Ultra, or the additional lens, it might be worth sticking with the cheaper version.
-It’s disappointing though that there’s no macro mode on the S24+ – that’s quite a big downside for a smartphone in this price bracket.
+So, unless you desperately crave the very high resolution sensor of the Ultra or the additional lens, it might be worth sticking with the cheaper version.
+The lack of a macro mode on the S24+ is significant for a smartphone in this price bracket.

 The specifications and price point of the Samsung Galaxy S24+ would put it at the top of most other company’s ranges.

-If therefore you have your eyes on the S24 Ultra but are worried about paying such a high price, it could make a great alternative if you want to save a bit of cash.
+If you have your eyes on the S24 Ultra but don’t like the price, it could make a great alternative.

 Most people don’t need 200MP so that’s not a huge loss, while the extra telephoto lens is more a bonus than essential.
 It’s a bit surprising to not have a macro mode though, especially as most competitors offer this.

-Looking at the S24+ in isolation, images and video from it are very good in a wide range of situations.
-The size of the device is on the large side, but, that makes images look great and it’s a pretty normal size by modern smartphone standards.
+Taken in isolation, images and video from the S24+ are very good in a wide range of situations.
+The device is on the large side, but that makes images look great, and its size is fairly normal by modern standards.

 There are some useful updates when compared to the S23+, most notably the addition of AI functionality, both when shooting and editing.
 None of these are particularly mind-blowing however, and seem a bit “me too” considering what’s already available on the market – it’ll be interesting to see if Samsung makes more of the AI features in the coming months, either via software updates or newer phone models.